 with $A + i B, C + i D \in \mathbb{C}^{n \times n}$, $A, B, C, D \in \mathbb{R}^{n \times n}$.
 As multiplication of matrices is much more expensive than addition of matrices, so \eqref{eq:G} really does represent an enormous savings in speed over the regular algorithm:

-Likewise, our new algorithm \eqref{eq:ournew} only begins to make a difference when the quantities involved are matrices.
-For the same reasons, the algorithms of Strassen and Winograd are only worth the trouble when applied recursively to a product of $n \times n$ matrices partitioned recursively into $2 \times 2$ blocks.
+Likewise, our new algorithm \eqref{eq:ournew} only begins to make a difference when applied to matrices.
+For the same reason, the algorithms of Strassen and Winograd are only worth the trouble when applied recursively to a product of $n \times n$ matrices partitioned recursively into $2 \times 2$ blocks.

 To address another related point early on, a surprisingly common complaint among early feedbacks is that there are a lot of $\sqrt{3}$'s in our algorithm \eqref{eq:ournew}.
 Certainly, if one computes these products `by hand,' it would be easier to use the regular or Gauss's algorithm since they do not involve irrational coefficients.
 But when performed by a computer this is completely immaterial.
 In case it is not clear, it does not matter whether we multiply by $3$ or by $\sqrt{3}$; to a computer (or any IEEE 754-compliant equipment) both are binary strings of $0$'s and $1$'s and arithmetic takes one flop regardless.
-Maybe there would be some minor savings when a constant happens to be a power of $2$, because of binary arithmetic; but aside from that, it makes no difference what constants we have in our algorithm.
+Maybe there would be some minor savings when a constant happens to be a power of $2$ --- because of binary arithmetic --- but aside from that, it makes no difference what coefficients appear in our algorithm.

 For the matrix multiplication experiments, our goal is to illustrate Theorem~\ref{thm:main} by comparing the known algorithms of Strassen and Winograd.
 Incidentally, a numerical comparison of the accuracy of Strassen's algorithm and Winograd's variant was stated as a research problem in \cite[Exercise~23.10]{Higham}.
 Our work in Section~\ref{sec:fmm} supplies both numerical evidence and a rigorous explanation of why Strassen’s is more accurate than Winograd’s.